nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![FuzzyManagerSequenceDiagramB](images/FuzzyManagerSequenceDiagramB.png)
 ![FuzzyManagerSequenceDiagramC](images/FuzzyManagerSequenceDiagramC.png)

-The two sequence diagrams below describe the flow of events upon a change in the input text.
+The two sequence diagrams above describe the flow of events upon a change in the input text.
 The `handleInputChanged()` method on `CommandBox` is invoked by JavaFX, which in turn invokes the `FuzzyManager`.
 The `FuzzyManager` obtains a reference to the unfiltered and unsorted list of clients and projects from